High Times: Later developments

 In 2003, Steven Hager was fired, and High Times' board of directors shifted the magazine's focus from marijuana to more literary content, hiring John Buffalo Mailer as executive editor.
 As a result, the magazine "lost a third of the circulation in nine months."
 Mailer left the magazine within a year—a succession of editors followed, including David Bienenstock, Rick Cusick, and Steve Bloom.

 In 2004, High Times returned to its roots, releasing the CD High Volume: The Stoner Rock Collection.
 Hager was rehired, first as the creative director, and then in 2006, back to the position of editor-in-chief, but by 2009 he had returned to the role of creative director.

 In November 2009, High Times celebrated its 35th anniversary.

 In the period 2010–2013, the magazine put out a standalone publication that advocated for medical marijuana.

 Hager was again let go by the magazine in 2013, eventually successfully suing High Times for defrauding him of his ownership shares in the company.
 Hager subsequently released a 20-part series on YouTube, titled The Strategic Meeting, showing the internal machinations inside the company.
 The video series asserts that Michael Kennedy stole the company from the rightful employees and subverted the original mission for his own private gain.

 In October 2014, the magazine celebrated its 40th anniversary with a party attended by celebrities such as Susan Sarandon.
 In 2014, the High Times website was read by 500,000 to five million users each month.

 Relocation and sale

 With the legalization of marijuana in several West Coast states, including California, the magazine announced in January 2017 that it would permanently relocate from New York to Los Angeles.

 In the summer of 2017, High Times was sold to a group of investors led by Adam Levin of Oreva Capital for an amount estimated from $42 million to $70 million.

 High Times acquired cannabis media company Green Rush Daily, Inc. on April 5, 2018.
 The deal was valued at $6.9 million.
 Green Rush Daily founder Scott McGovern joined the magazine as senior executive vice president.
 Financial difficulties forced the magazine to cease publication in 2024.

-Josh Kesselman, founder of RAW, bought the publication for $3.5 million in 2025.
+Josh Kesselman, founder of RAW, bought the publication for $3.5 million in June 2025, relaunching the podcast as High Times with Josh Kesselman in September.

+Josh Kesselman was featured on Forbes’ fifth-annual Cannabis 42.0 list on April 17th 2026, 'celebrating the entrepreneurs, innovators and disruptors who are finding success in the state-regulated cannabis market' for his work as High Times' publisher.